What is EDR Endpoint Protection?

 Cybersecurity has long been around to defend computers, networks, and data from malicious attacks.
-But it is only in the recent years that we’ve learned about EDR or Endpoint Detection and Response.
-If you haven’t encountered this term yet, it is a solution that aims to identify and counter threats that penetrate endpoints of a network.
+But it is only in recent years that we've learned about EDR Endpoint Protection or Endpoint Detection and Response.
+If you haven't encountered this term yet, it is a solution that aims to identify and counter threats that penetrate the endpoints of a network.

 As threats continue to advance, all systems - even robust ones - are likely to experience a data breach at some point.
 Meanwhile, attackers armed with knowledge and tools can easily bypass traditional security measures like antivirus software.
 Skilled adversaries can gain access to networks while discreetly evading defenses.

 This silence enables these attackers to not only get past the defenses but disperse inside.
 They can even open backdoors that will allow them to come back whenever they want to, making themselves virtually undetectable.
 With EDR Endpoint Protection, malicious programs or suspicious incidents are revealed using various data analytics techniques.